Katrix/ChitChat/README.md

 - Create, modify and remove channels on the fly.
 - Makes ugly commands look good.
 - Completely customizable how every command and normal chat looks.
+- Play a sound every time a player receives a PM, or is mentioned in chat
+- Uses TextTemplateAppliers, which means that it will play nice with other chat plugins that also uses them

+##Formatting
+Every message in ChitChat is customizable.
+You can change these messages in the config.
+You will for the most part encounter two types of config values. `Text` is used for normal text when it's just printed without any changes. `TextTemplate` is a template `Text` where some values will be replaced before it is used.
+Note that if another plugin replaces the `TextTemplate` specified by ChitChat, you should still be able to insert the arguments into the new `TextTemplate` as ChitChat applies it's argument to all the `TextTemplate`s it can find.

+The second type of formatting you would want to do is to format how a player is represented in a chat message.
+ChitChat uses the permission options `prefix` and `suffix` to add prefix and suffix to the chat message.
+In these you can use normal minecraft formatting code like `&9[&2Admin&9]`.
+Do note that the color of the player name is not supplied in the prefix, but instead in a separate permission option called `nameColor`.
+In here you specify the color and style you want for the player name, again with minecraft formatting code, for example `&5`.
+The reason they are separate is to allow moving the prefix and the player name around in the config independently of each other.

 ##Commands
 - `/announce -c <message>` - Send a message to all players.
 If the flag -c is specified, it will do the announcement as console.